 Back in the day, I first experienced the wonderful world of video games when I was 4 or 5 years old.
 Every Christmas, my family would go over to my cousin’s house where they had their NES with Super Mario Bros.
 3. I thought it was so much fun to play with my sisters and cousins!
 Then, one Christmas, they gave us an N64.
 This blew my mind at how you could explore vast worlds and solve puzzles.

 Though we could only play this on weekends, I would always love to immerse myself in worlds like the Mushroom Kingdom, Grunty’s Lair or Hyrule.
-I felt that this was something more to me than just a game; this was something that I was really good at and I could go on these crazy adventures all just within a couple hours.
-However, when I grew up, I knew I didn’t want to play them all the time.
-I knew they were just a pastime, but I had the urge to want to help people in the real world and solve puzzles just as I had done in my games.
+I felt that this was something more to me than just a game; this was a place I could go to experience amazing adventures all just within a couple hours.
+As I grew up, I understood they were just a pastime, but they also gave me the passion to want to help people in the real world and solve puzzles just as I had done in my games.

-I am currently pursuing a Bachelor’s degree in Computer Science to learn the foundations I need to create these experiences.
-I aspire to work as a Gameplay Programmer, creating environments for the player that evoke joy, excitement, and fear in worlds that take their breath away.
-However, I’d love to try out other positions as well as I enter the industry because, in the end, I really just want to help bring these worlds to people to enjoy!
-Creating these experiences for people is a perfect balance between logic and art and these skills are something I look forward to perfecting for the rest of my life.
+I am currently studying in this degree to learn the foundations I need to create these adventures.
+I aspire to work as a Gameplay Programmer, experimenting with mechanics to create an environment for the player that evoke joy, excitement, and fear in worlds that take their breath away.
+In addition, I’d love to try out other positions as well as I enter the industry because, in the end, I really just want to help bring these worlds to people to enjoy!
+For me, creating these experiences is a perfect balance between logic and art and these skills are something I look forward to perfecting for the rest of my life.